We hope that this example holiday will give you give some inspiration to help you begin to plan your own dream holiday to Africa.

 The Cape Town to Pretoria journey on the Blue Train offers guests a compelling and unforgettable combination of luxury train travel, world-class service, and fine dining, all set against a magnificent ever-changing backdrop of the beautiful South African countryside.

-This unforgettable journey takes 2 nights, departing Cape Town at 14:00 on Thursdays and Saturdays.
-As the sky darkens over the landscape on your first night aboard, you adorn yourself in your finest silks and satins, diamonds and pearls, tuxedos and ties, as you prepare to dine in the subtle intimacy of a table for 2 or in the privacy of your own suite.
+This unforgettable journey takes 2 nights, departing Cape Town at 16:00 on selected days throughout the year.
+As the sky darkens over the landscape on your first night aboard, you adorn yourself in your finest silks and satins, diamonds and pearls, tuxedos and ties, as you prepare to dine in the subtle intimacy of a table for 2 in the Dining Car.

-Having spent a second night on the train, breakfast can be enjoyed at leisure and is served between 07:30 and 10:00.
-The train arrives into Pretoria at midday, and you will be assisted by your butler to disembark and make your way into the Arrivals Lounge..
+Having spent a second night on the train, breakfast can be enjoyed at leisure and is served between 06:00 and 09:00.
+The train arrives into Pretoria at 10:30, and you will be assisted by your butler to disembark and make your way into the Arrivals Lounge.

 |Room:||1 x Luxury Suite|